TMEIT/website/README.md

 ### Events
 * A list of all KMR events (also internfester and utlandsfester if logged in)
+* TMEIT Pubs and gasques automatically crosspost to Facebook
 * Switch between two views, upcoming and past:
     * List of upcoming events from soonest to last
     * List of past events from latest to oldest, maybe with year selectors